-Do you wait until you've run out of household, personal care, and kitchen items before you replace them?
+Do you wait until you've run out of a household, personal care or kitchen items before you replace them?
 If so, you're losing money.

 When you wait until you deplete a consumer product, you have to pay whatever your local store happens to charge for it.
 If you plan ahead, however, and buy products when you can get a discount via sales and coupons, you can save 20% or more on things like batteries, toilet paper, pet food, and cleaning supplies.

 You may have heard about “extreme couponing,” a practice of collecting as many coupons as possible and then tracking stores for sales.
 When the “couponer” can get a good deal by combining one or more coupons with a discounted price, he or she heads to the store and buys that product, often in large amounts.
 Some extreme couponers have rooms in their homes dedicated to their “inventory” of products that they've acquired for pennies on the dollar through couponing.

 While you don't have to go to such extremes to save money, there is some wisdom in buying household goods when the price is right, rather than when you need the product.
 Keep an eye out for coupons and sales online, in stores, and in newspaper circulars.
 When you find a good price on an item, head to the store, preferably with coupons in hand for additional savings.

 2. Using Credit and Debit Cards for Everyday Purchases